griga23/shoe-store/README.md

 Together, the Labs will design a loyality program within Flink SQL.
 You can see the complete Mapping of dynamic Tables and Topics in the next graphic.
 > [!NOTE]
-> Please be aware that we do not execute Flink SQL Jobs with a Service Account, that's why the jobs stoppped automatically after 4 hours.

 ![image](terraform/img/flink_sql_diagram.png)

-Optional:
-You can deploy the complete finished workshop with Terraform.
-Please follow this [guide](terraform-complete/README.md) for a complete and finished Loyalty-Program.
-Only the notification need to be setup manually.

-## Notification Client
-You can find the Python Notification client in this [guide.](notification_client.md)

 ## Costs of this Confluent Cloud - Flink SQL Shoe Store Workshop
 The lab execution do not consume much money.
 We calculated an amount of less than 10$ for a couple of hours of testing.
 If you create the cluster one day before, we recommend to pause all connectors.